Laser hair removal is the most popular medical procedure for removing unwanted hair permanently.

-It will take just 20 minutes for a full face appointment.
-And one appointment or underarms take less than a minute.
+For what laser hair removal costs, it will take just 20 minutes for a full-face appointment.
+And one position or underarms takes less than a minute.

-So, you can see you don’t have to spend hours sitting on a chair with a rubber band being snapped at your skin repeatedly.
+So, you can see you don’t have to spend hours sitting on a chair with a rubber band repeatedly snapped at your skin.

-Your skin color is a crucial factor that decides the effectiveness of the laser hair removal process.
-Performing laser treatment on darker skin tones is more complex than performing it on light skin.
+Your hair and skin color is a crucial factor that decides the effectiveness of the laser hair removal process.
+Performing laser treatment on darker skin tones is more complex than on light skin or light-colored hair.

 So it presents a challenge to the dermatologist performing the treatment to inflict minimum damage to the skin while inflicting maximum damage to the hair follicles, which is ineffective.

-That’s why it is prescribed to use some skin lightening bleaches or other beauty products on darker skin tones before the laser hair removal process to get as much effective result as possible.
+That’s why it is prescribed to use some skin lightening bleaches or other beauty products on darker skin tones before the laser hair removal process to get as effective a result as possible.

 Along with glycolic acid, scrubs, and retinol cream, topical beauty products are also prohibited for the patients.

-You can apply some moisturizers, but make sure that it does not contain any chemical or perfume.
-A better option is to forego the moisturizer entirely and apply aloe Vera gel on it.
-This home remedy will help you with the itching on your skin without any side effects.
+You can apply some moisturizers, but make sure they do not contain chemicals or perfume.
+A better option is to forego the moisturizer and apply aloe Vera gel.
+This home remedy will help you with the itching without any side effects

-Some of the particular hair types face this issue.
+Although it’s not daily, the laser hair removal process can sometimes trigger hair growth.
+Some particular hair types face this issue.
 But you don’t have to worry, and your dermatologist will inform you if your hair is one of that kind.

-In rare cases, it leads to growth or regrowth of hair in the area adjacent to the treated area.
-It can happen anywhere in the face or body.
+In rare cases, it leads to the growth or regrowth of hair in the area adjacent to the treated area.
+It can happen anywhere on the face or body.

-These are the facts that you should know before going for a laser hair removal process.
-It is a very safe and effective process, but it can cause issues if the patient does not have the proper knowledge about this cosmetic dermatology medical procedure.
+You should know these facts before going for a laser hair removal process.
+It is a very safe and effective process, but it can cause issues if the patient needs the proper knowledge about this cosmetic dermatology medical procedure.